MuffinCat1/Snake-Game-Python/README.md

 # Snake-Game-Python
-A Snake Game Created in python
+A Snake Game Created in python (pygame)